astrolicious/astro-theme-provider-template/README.md

 3. **Change the theme name**: The default name inside this repo is `my-theme`, it is reccomended to use find and replace to replace all occurences of `my-theme` inside the repo with the name of your own theme.
 If you can't find and replace, you can manually change the name inside the following files:
    - `package/package.json`
    - `playground/package.json` (Reinstall dependencies inside playground after renaming)
+   - Update imports inside the `/package/src` folder
-4. **Update theme's `package.json`**: Add `homepage` and `repository` properties to your theme package (`package/package.json`), you should see warnings in the console that explains this further.
+4. **Update `package.json`**: Add `homepage` and `repository` properties to your theme package (`package/package.json`), you should see warnings in the console that explains this further.
 While you are there, add or modify any other properties you may want like `description`, `keywords`, `license`, `author`, etc. [Configuring `package.json`](https://docs.npmjs.com/cli/v6/configuring-npm/package-json)
 5. **Explore**!
 Authoring a theme using `astro-theme-provider` is similar to creating a normal Astro project.
-Explore the repo and [check out the docs](astro-theme-provider.netlify.app/) to learn more about how to author a theme.
+Explore the repo and [check out the docs](https://astro-theme-provider.netlify.app/) to learn more about how to author a theme.